Introductory exercise on Using the ASReview Simulation Mode

 Then run the jobs.sh/bat file.

-The metrics can be found appear in the ‘tables’ folder.
-A recall plot summarizing all results can be found in the folder output/simulation/[DATASET NAME].
+The metrics can be found appear in the output folder.
+A recall plot summarizing all results can be found in the figures folder.

 asreview makita template multiple_models